alpinedatalabs/demos/us_census_full/README.md

 __Use case:__ clustering the US population and determining the factors that predict marital status and income bracket

-__Explanation:__ The data is brought into the workflow for exploratory analysis, clustering, and unsupervised learning.
+__Explanation:__ The data is brought into the workflow for exploratory analysis, clustering, and supervised learning.
 Variables are created and removed from the data.
 We preform k-means to cluster the US population, linear regression to predict income, and decision tree to predict marital status.
 For the predictive models, we conduct various measures of accuracy and precision (including training and testing) to support the predictions.

 ## Using the Demo